Danai Papadaki

 This MRes degree programme provides you with comprehensive training in the skills required for psychological research.
 You will attend lectures and participate in hands-on workshops, and complete a research project supervised one-on-one by an academic member of staff.

 The University of Aberdeen has one of the longest established departments of Psychology in the UK with a long tradition of high-quality research training.
-The School of Psychology was ranked in the top 20 in the UK for its research in the 2014 Research Excellence Framework audit.

-The Masters of Research (MRes) course consists of six smaller taught modules and one large research module, lasting for one year of full-time study.
+The Masters of Research (MRes) course consists of several smaller taught modules and one large research module, lasting for one year of full-time study.
 The taught courses develop core skills required for research, including reviewing the literature, managing projects, preparing funding applications, disseminating your research through presentations and papers, and communicating with non-academic audiences.
 There will be training in IT skills, advanced statistics, and sessions on both quantitative and qualitative research design.
 These are taught using a combination of lectures and workshops, and use frequent assessment and feedback to ensure you develop a deep understanding of the skills and knowledge needed for a successful research career.

 A major component of the MRes is the individual research project, supervised by an academic member of staff.
 These present an opportunity to put the acquired research skills into practice and work with experts in the field to answer cutting-edge questions in psychology.
 Please see a list of potential research projects that staff are willing to supervise.

-View detailed information about this courseWe will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
-Please see our InfoHub pages for further information.
+We will endeavour to make all course options available.
+However, these may be subject to change - see our Student Terms and Conditions page.

 Teaching consists of lectures, seminars, tutorials and practical classes.
 A lot of research training is through hands-on learning by designing and running studies and analysing data in close coordination with supervisors.
 Most of the teaching proceeds in small groups, allowing for individual support and feedback.
 The research project is guided by individual meetings with the supervisor.
 A further member of staff, the assessor, will provide feedback on all assessments related to the research module.